-Student Practicum Evaluation
+Student Evaluation

-Instructions: This evaluation must be completed by the student at the end PracticeWeb) prior to receiving a final grade.
-This information program.
+Instructions: This evaluation must be completed by the student at the end of t and submitted to the Practice Office prior to receiving a final grade of the practicum program.

 Student Name: Dept:

 Practicum Site Name:

 How did you select your practicum site?

 Practice Office Postings

 BUSPH Faculty Referral

 Referral from a past BUSPH practicum student

 Referral from a colleague

 Contacted agency on your own

-Other (please specify)
+Other

-How many practicum work hours did you actually work (knowing that the required minimum is 112 hours)?
+How many practicum work hours did you work?